docker-mailserver/docker-mailserver/README.md

 ##### SPOOF_PROTECTION
 Configures the handling of creating mails with forged sender addresses.
   - **empty** => Mail address spoofing allowed.
 Any logged in user may create email messages with a forged sender address.
-See also [Wikipedia](https://en.wikipedia.org/wiki/Email_spoofing)(not recommended, but default for backwards compatability reasons)
+See also [Wikipedia](https://en.wikipedia.org/wiki/Email_spoofing)(not recommended, but default for backwards compatibility reasons)
   - 1 => (recommended) Mail spoofing denied.
 Each user may only send with his own or his alias addresses.
 Addresses with [extension delimiters](http://www.postfix.org/postconf.5.html#recipient_delimiter) are not able to send messages.

 ##### PERMIT_DOCKER